 The “Golden Age” of international ethnic dance at Stanford came to an end in 1975.
 The Stanford masters degree emphasis in folk dance also saw its demise for lack of a campus advocate.

 Stanford International Folk Dancers was active on the Stanford campus until the early 1990s.
 Many members remember their introduction to folk dancing with the Stanford International Folk Dancers to free lessons inside the Women’s Gym dance studio, the Bowman Alumni House, then later outside before the Memorial Church or on the Tressider Deck, and in the International House at Stanford.
 Declining student involvement and support for dance clubs at Stanford lead the group to decide to move to a new venue off campus.
 Stanford Folk Dancers tried the Mountain View Sports Pavilion in Mountain View for a year then moved to Flex-It Studio in Mountain View.
-When the Flex-It property was torn down for housing development in 2010 Stanford Folk Dancers moved to its current location at the First Baptist Church Event Hall in Palo Alto.
+When the Flex-It property was torn down for housing development in 2010 Stanford Folk Dancers moved to the First Baptist Church Event Hall in Palo Alto.
+Since Summer 2017 Stanford Folk Dancers have been meeting either at Menlo Park Bethany Lutheran or Palo Alto All Saints Episcopal Church.